nemoNehaM/mindmentors/README.md

-# mindmentors
+# Enhancing Classroom Dynamics with Facial Emotion Recognition
 The following file was created as part of ONE API Hackathon 2023-Christ Deemed To Be University

-# Enhancing Classroom Dynamics with Facial Emotion Recognition
+# Team Name
+MindMentors

 # Team Members
 Abith K Sunil - 22122002